kybervpk/website/content/en/people/laatikainen_antti.md

 profile_img: "/images/antti_laatikainen.jpg"
 ---

-Erityisosaaminen:
+Key competencies:
-* Hallinnollinen tietoturva, toimintakulttuuri, ihmisten ohjaaminen
+* Information Security management, operational readiness and culture, people management
-* Kriisijohtaminen ja palautuminen
+* Crisis management and recovery
-* Verkkojen turvallisuus, suunnittelusta toteutukseen
+* Network security, from planning to implementation
-* Riskienhallinta ja uhkamallinnus
+* Risk management and threat modeling
-* Henkilötietojen käsittely, GDPR ja HIPAA
+* Handling of personally identifiable information, GDPR and HIPAA

-Päivätyö: Senior Security Consultant, [F-Secure Consulting](https://www.f-secure.com/en/consulting)
+Day job: Senior Security Consultant, [F-Secure Consulting](https://www.f-secure.com/en/consulting)

-Muuta:
+Other:
-* Työura lääketeollisuuden parista tietoturvapäällikön roolissa, tästä johtuen hyvin käytännönläheinen lähestyminen kaikkeen tekemiseen.
+* A very practical and into-the-point approach from a working background in the medical industry as an Information Security manager

-Sertifikaatit:
+Certifications:
 * CISA
-* PCI DSS ja 3DS
+* PCI DSS and 3DS
 * ISO27001